Dynatrace/OneAgent-SDK/README.md

 	void error(String message);
 }
 ```
-In general it is a good idea to forward these logging events to customers logging module.
+In general it is a good idea to forward these logging events to your application specific logging framework.

 ## Agent log